-To begin her career, Kate lobbied the Connecticut state legislature on behalf of nonprofit organizations with Judith Blei Government Relations and served as a field organizer in Wisconsin for the 2004 presidential campaign.
+To begin her career, Kate lobbied the Connecticut state legislature on behalf of nonprofit organizations and served as a field organizer in Wisconsin for the 2004 presidential campaign.

-A lifelong supporter and advocate of women's representation in politics, Farrar is President of the Women Under Forty Political Action Committee, the only nonpartisan PAC in the country that supports young women running for office.
+A lifelong advocate of women's representation in politics, Farrar served as President of the Women Under Forty Political Action Committee, the only nonpartisan PAC in the country that supports young women running for office.
 She volunteers as a mentor for the UConn College of Liberal Arts and Sciences and as a committee member of the Aurora Foundation for Women and Girls.
 Kate earned a bachelor's degree in political science from the University of Connecticut and a master's in public administration from the Maxwell School at Syracuse University.
 She was honored in 2017 with the UConn Honors Alumni Award and Syracuse University Maxwell School Alumni Award.

 Catherine Bailey, Deputy Director

 In June 2013, Catherine Bailey joined CWEALF as the Legal and Public Policy Director and became Deputy Director in 2017.
 Her work includes overseeing the Legal Education Program, which seeks to fill the civil legal justice gap by providing women and low-income individuals with access to legal information, advocacy, and resources.
 She also spearheads CWEALF's policy agenda, which includes leading the Campaign for Paid Family Leave, the Family Law Working Group, and participating in the Campaign for a Working Connecticut and the Coalition for Choice.

 After earning a B.A. from Boston College and a J.D. from Suffolk University Law School, Ms. Bailey held several positions in state government in Massachusetts, most recently as Deputy Legal Counsel to Massachusetts Governor Deval Patrick.